alifarazz/mipslol/README.rst

 MIPSLOL
 ########################################
-A MIPS simulator with Lots Of Love :heart:.
+A MIPS simulator with Lots Of Love :heart:

 It read MIPS instructions in binary form from ``ins.txt`` and executes them.